 MariaDB Galera Cluster is the MariaDB implementation of Galera Cluster for MySQL.
-Binary installation packages are available for Debian- and RPM-based distributions of Linux.
-If your Linux distribution is based on a different package management system, or if it runs on a different unix-like operating system where binary installation packages are not available, such as Solaris or FreeBSD, you will need to build MariaDB Galera Cluster from source.
+Binary installation packages are available for Debian and RPM-based distributions of Linux.
+If your Linux distribution is based on a different package management system, or if it runs on a different Unix-like operating system where binary installation packages are not available, such as Solaris or FreeBSD (FreeBSD is available up to Galera Cluster for MySQL 5.7), you will need to build MariaDB Galera Cluster from source.